9 units (3-0-6) | third term

-This course develops from first principles the theory and practical implementation of the most important techniques for combating errors in digital transmission or storage systems.
-Topics include highly symmetric linear codes, such as Hamming, Reed-Muller, and Polar codes; algebraic block codes, e.g., BCH, Reed-Solomon (including a self-contained introduction to the theory of finite fields); and sparse graph codes with iterative decoding, i.e., LDPC code and turbo codes.
+This course develops from first principles the theory and practical implementation of the most important techniques for combating errors in digital transmission and storage systems.
+Topics include highly symmetric linear codes, such as Hamming, Reed-Muller, and Polar codes; algebraic block codes, such as Reed-Solomon and BCH codes, including a self-contained introduction to the theory of finite fields; and low-density parity-check codes.
 Students will become acquainted with encoding and decoding algorithms, design principles and performance evaluation of codes.
-Not offered 2022-23.